Valentino is a historic Italian brand offering a whole array of products – but can we call Valentino a luxury brand?

 This article will consider the history of Maison Valentino, the quality of the label, and the price range of some products, and highlight some key items you should know about before deciding on whether Valentino is a Luxury Brand.

 The History of Valentino

-A man by the name of Valentino Garavani founded the Italian label, Valentino, in 1960.
+The Italian fashion designer Valentino Garavani, full name Valentino Clemente Ludovico Garavani, founded the Italian label, Valentino, in 1960.
 Garavani opened his Italian fashion house on the Via Condotti in Rome with financial assistance from his father.